Somersworth, New Hampshire: History

-At first millworkers came from surrounding farms, including those in Berwick, Maine, directly across the bridge.
-Many were women.
+At first, millworkers came from surrounding farms, including those in Berwick, Maine, directly across the bridge, many of whom were women.
 But as the need for labor grew, immigrants arrived from Ireland, and later Quebec.
 Brick tenement row houses were rented by the company to employee families, many of whose members worked in the mills beside their parents before passage of child labor laws.
 For relaxation, workers found entertainment at the Opera House or at Central Park, an amusement park beside Willand Pond.
 In the early 1870s, the Portsmouth, Great Falls & Conway Railroad began excursions to the White Mountains.
 The Electric Street Railway came in 1890, allowing trolley rides to York Beach, Maine.

+In 1922, Somersworth was affected by the 1922 New England Textile Strike, shutting down the mills in the city over an attempted wage cut and hours increase.

-But the New England textile industry went into decline in the 20th century.
+But the New England textile industry went into decline later in the 20th century.
 Water power was replaced with newer forms of energy, and cotton could be manufactured where it grew, saving transportation costs.
 Labor was also cheaper in the South, which did not have New Hampshire's inventory tax that levied commodities like coal and cotton at the plants.
 The Great Depression sent many regional textile firms into bankruptcy, when some local facilities were adapted for shoemaking.
 The Great Falls Manufacturing Company's big mill was renovated for other uses in the 1980s, although the bleachery suffered a devastating fire in November 2003, which required assistance from 23 fire departments from New Hampshire and Maine.
-Aclara Technologies operates a factory (previously owned by General Electric Company) that manufactures state of the art electric meters for the energy business.
+Aclara Technologies operates a factory (previously owned by General Electric Company) that manufactures electric meters for the energy business.

 Somersworth's heyday was during the mill era.
 Although frequently overshadowed by the larger neighboring cities of Dover and Rochester, Somersworth retains a quantity of Victorian architecture from its prosperous age.
 Some antique residences, most notably within the historic district known as "The Hill", have been restored.
 The municipality is today largely a bedroom community for other cities and the Portsmouth Naval Shipyard.
 The upper end of High Street, however, continues to develop as a retail center, with several big-box chain stores.